gardener/gardener-extension-provider-aws/docs/usage/usage.md

 If the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) should be deployed, set `loadBalancerController.enabled` to `true`.
 In this case,  it is assumed that an `IngressClass` named `alb` is created **by the user**.
 You can overwrite the name by setting `loadBalancerController.ingressClassName`.

-Please note, that currently only the "instance" mode is supported.
+**Please note**: currently only the "instance" mode (`alb.ingress.kubernetes.io/target-type: instance`) is supported.
+Also, For internet-facing ALBs, AWS requires at least 2 subnets in different Availability Zones in the same VPC.

 ### Examples for `Ingress` and `Service` managed by the AWS Load Balancer Controller: